What Is Immigration?

 Refugees

 Refugees in the U.S. come from all over the world.
 Admission of refugees in the U.S. has been trending upward.
 Government agencies are critically handling all vulnerable populations.
 Resettlement agencies have been working all over the country.
-However, the U.S. refugee admission program aims to make settle them into American communities and to make them economically self-sufficient.
-The federal government is also ensuring public benefit, labor protections, and other basic rights for legal residents.
+However, the U.S. refugee admission program aims to settle refugees into American communities and make them economically self-sufficient.
+The federal government also ensures public benefits, labor protections, and other basic rights for legal residents.

-If you still have a query regarding unused visas, public services, or Asylum claims, you can get in touch with an immigration lawyer or check this out.
+If you still have a query regarding unused visas, public services, or Asylum claims, you can contact an immigration lawyer or check this out.
 However, if you have advanced degrees or college degrees, you’ll need to get them translated.
-And we are here to get you that annual admission into your favorite university.
-All you have to do is just get in touch with us and share your requirement.
+We are here to get you that annual admission into your favorite university.
+All you have to do is contact us and share your requirements.

 Sorry, the comment form is closed at this time.